 Step 2: Open RIA DigiDoc app

-When the necessary files are saved, open the RIA DigiDoc app on your smartphone and select CRYPTO” from the bottom menu.
+Once the necessary files are saved, open the RIA DigiDoc app on your smartphone and select "Files" from the main menu.
+In the popup window that opens, choose "Add file" and select the encrypted envelope from the saved location.

 Step 3: Decrypting